DBSE-teaching/isee2019-TeamMachine/reports/week03.md

    > Understand and analyse user requirements.

+   > Create User stories based on the requirements.

    > Develop an outlook of the app based on the requirements.

    > Responsibilities Assigned as of now: